Billy Haynes is a content writer and founder of HD Writing Co. He has an interest in many things and experience in writing about even more.

-Alternatively, you can use branches you prune from rose bushes, laying them around the garden.
-This creates a barrier of thorn covered sticks that do not hide your garden from view.
+Alternatively, you can use branches you prune from rose bushes and lay them around the garden.
+This creates a barrier of thorn-covered sticks that do not hide your garden from view.

 Natural Dog Repellent Methods

 Because oranges are bitter, dogs usually do not care for them.
-You can shave the orange peel, like if you were zesting it.
+You can shave the orange peel like if you were zesting it.
 Then sprinkle this around the garden.
 Additionally, you can squeeze the juice from the orange and use this in your water.
-However, keep in mind oranges are high in natural sugar and may attract certain pest in high concentrations.
+However, keep in mind that oranges are high in natural sugar and may attract certain pests in high concentrations.

 *Note: You can combine oranges and coffee grounds for a more potent combination.
-Let the used coffee grounds soak up the orange oil/juice then spread in the garden.
+Let the used coffee grounds soak up the orange oil/juice, then spread them in the garden.

 Dog Repellent Products

-This is a great product for reducing, and possibly eliminating dogs in your garden.
-It works by charging throughout the day with solar panels, then through the night two red LED lights shine to give the appearance of critters lurking around, which work as a decoy.
+This is a great product for reducing and possibly eliminating dogs in your garden.
+It works by charging throughout the day with solar panels.
+At night, two red LED lights shine to give the appearance of critters lurking around, which work as a decoy.

-The author has a friend who broke down and invested in the .
-They claim it has also helped deter other night visitors, including raccoons and rabbits, and at less than $20, it beats losing plants to various pest.
-Solar Bright Eyes
+The author has a friend who broke down and invested in the Solar Bright Eyes.
+They claim it has also helped deter other night visitors, including raccoons and rabbits.
+At less than $20, it beats losing plants to various pests.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.